Hydrospheredata/mist/docs/use-cases/enterprise-analytics.md

 By solving these challenges Hydrosphere Mist enables more advanced and interactive enterprise analytics applications to be built on top of Apache Spark.

 Please note in this use case we are not talking about low latency job execution.
 Obviously the main purpose of using Apache Spark is to process large data sets.
 Large data sets processing could not be low latency.
 Hydrosphere Mist garanties instant job start by managing SparkContexts and provides API layer on top of that.
-For realtime applications with low latency and high throughput built on top of machine learning models trained in by Apache Spark please refer to the use case “Realtime ML applications”.
+For realtime applications with low latency and high throughput built on top of machine learning models trained in by Apache Spark please refer to the use case [Realtime Machine Learning Applications](/docs/use-cases/ml-realtime.md).

 ## Tutorial
 In this tutorial we will take the basic Apache Spark example, extend it to more realistic use case and deploy it as a service using Hydrosphere Mist.